Crdguy/Stratos/README.md

 Database - The most up to date version of the Event Horizon database.
 Tiles - Images used in the ";ehlookup" command.
 Do not alter these unless you know what you are doing.

+# Dependencies
+Stratos requires certain packages to be pre-installed in order to run.
+Currently, these packages are:

+`discord.py`
+`darksky`
+`geopy`
+`youtube_dl`
+`pillow`
+`glob`

+Other packages may be installed alongside the ones listed.